pupilfirst/pupilfirst/docs/curriculum_editor.md

 Similar targets can be grouped together into target groups.
 This allow you to organize content into discrete chunks in a way that makes sense for what you're trying to teach.
 To create a target group, just click the _Create a target group_ button within a level.

+When creating and editing a target group, you can decide whether it's a _milestone_ target group or not.
+Milestone targets control a student's progression in the course.
+To learn more, [check out the documentation for milestone targets](/targets?id=milestone-targets).

 ## Creating targets

 To create a target, click the _Create a target_ option inside a target group, enter a name, and hit the _Create_ button.
 This will create a new target with that name in the target group, and will set it to the _Draft_ status.